diku-dk/futhark-website/blog/2026-03-24-scan-scatter-fusion.md

 The whole point of this exercise was performance, so let us talk performance.
-First a disclaimer: at the time this blog post is written, the implementation is not unfinished, and performance has unsurprisingly turned out to depend heavily on how certain parameters related to efficient sequentialisation are configured.
+First a disclaimer: at the time this blog post is written, the implementation is not finished, and performance has unsurprisingly turned out to depend heavily on how certain parameters related to efficient sequentialisation are configured.
 Ultimately these must be tuned (preferably [automatically](https://github.com/diku-dk/futhark/issues/2402)) for the hardware and program.
 I have not done so here because I am ~~lazy~~ concerned